opennetworkinglab/aether-docs/intro.rst

 * :doc:`Test Automation </testing/about_system_tests>`: Learn how Aether
   components are tested.

-Note that Aether was originally deployed as a centrally-manged, ONF-operated cloud service, with the expectation that organizations would participate in Aether by connecting their edge site to this operational deployment.\ [#]_ That service is now being deprecated in favor of users bringing up their own Aether sites using :doc:`OnRamp
+Note that Aether was originally deployed as a centrally-managed, ONF-operated cloud service, with the expectation that organizations would participate in Aether by connecting their edge site to this operational deployment.\ [#]_ That service has now been deprecated in favor of users bringing up their own Aether sites using :doc:`OnRamp
 </onramp/overview>`.